teslahed/interlight/README.md

 Software used;

-Raspbian on the Raspberry Pi model B.
-Flask for the webserver. (main.py)
-Python3 for the LED control software. (light.py)
-HTML & Javascript for the website. (index.html)
+Raspbian on the Raspberry Pi model B.             https://www.raspberrypi.org/downloads/raspbian/ pigpio library on the raspberry pi.               http://abyz.me.uk/rpi/pigpio/ Flask for the webserver. (main.py).               http://flask.pocoo.org/ Python3 for the LED control software. (light.py)  https://www.python.org/download/releases/3.0/ HTML & Javascript for the website. (index.html)   https://www.w3schools.com/howto/howto_js_rangeslider.asp

 I am not very experienced with any of these languages.
 If you spot mistakes, that's to be expected.
 Suggestions are welcome.
 It works and doesn't give error messages (at the moment).